nim-lang/Nim/doc/tut3.rst

 expanded and probably most importantly, nodes have type information.
 Typed arguments can have the type ``typed`` in the arguments list.
-But all other types, such as ``int``, ``float`` or ``MyObjectType`` are typed arguments as well, and the will be passed to the macro as a syntax tree.
+But all other types, such as ``int``, ``float`` or ``MyObjectType`` are typed arguments as well, and they will be passed to the macro as a syntax tree.

 Static Arguments